arunsah10/Book-Glance/README.md

 1. **Node.js**: Ensure that Node.js is installed on your machine.
 You can download it from [nodejs.org](https://nodejs.org/).

 2. **Git**: Make sure Git is installed to manage your code repository.
 Download it from [git-scm.com](https://git-scm.com/).

-3. **Google Books API**: Ensure that you have google book api with you.
-You can get the api and documentation from [googlebooks.com](https://developers.google.com/books).
+3. **Google Books API**: Obtain an API key from Google Books to access their data.
+You can get the API key and documentation from [Google Books API](https://developers.google.com/books).

 ### Setup